 Liedkte 2003, Taf.
 24,47.

-- Center.
+- Top right.
 Caseggiato dell'Ercole, room 16, below central judicial scene.
 Upside down.
 On E40763.
 The sign on the painting says: "Ad ovest del Caseggiato dell'Ercole".

 - Below panel.
 On E40833.
 Note the curious diagonal lines on the painting.

-The painting of Fortuna was found in Caseggiato IV,II,5 according to the Supplemento alla guida.
-The sign on the ICCD photo seems to say "Reg.
-IV, Is.
-II.
-Ad ovest del Caseg. dell'Ercole".
-We know however that the designation "to the west of the Caseggiato dell'Ercole" has been used in error.
-We can read it on the signs on various ICCD photographs of the judicial scenes from room 16, but what is meant is "from the west part of the Caseggiato dell'Ercole" or "to the west of the Portico dell'Ercole".
-I believe that all fragments from this panel come from the Caseggiato dell'Ercole (see below).
+When discussing the paintings of judicial scenes from room 22 in the Caseggiato dell'Ercole we have seen that the designation "to the west of the Caseggiato dell'Ercole" has been used in error.
+What was meant is "from the west part of the Caseggiato dell'Ercole" or "to the west of the Portico dell'Ercole".
+I suggest that all fragments from this panel come from the Caseggiato dell'Ercole.